By Hilde Thunem (email@example.com)

 The length varies, from just below the knee (D10615, D10616, D10618 are all 42-45 cm long), to just above the knee (Matres-de-Veyre, 55 cm long), up til thigh height (Bocksten, D10613 and D10614).

-The fragments H2 a and b from Haithabu harbour provides evidence that hose were worn during the Viking Age.
-While the Haithabu fragments are far from a complete garment, there are several details that provide information about how this hose may have looked.
+The fragments H2 a and b from Haithabu harbour provides evidence that hose were worn during the Viking Age, and while the fragments are far from a complete garment, there are several details that provide information about how this hose may have looked.

 Judging by the width of the garment (circumference of 45-48 cm at the top) and the presence of the leather band, the preserved fragment covered the upper part of the leg.
 Hägg (1984, p.
 24) finds it likely that the leather band was used to tie it to a belt (similarly to the Bocksten hose), which places the vertical seam along the back of the leg.
 This fits the construction pattern of hose both before and after the Viking Age.